 - Empty the drip tray at least every other day

-- Purge frothing wand by running steam through in order to dispense any milk residue
+- Purge the frothing wand by running steam through in order to dispense any milk residue

-- Wipe frothing wand with damp rag to remove milk residue (nobody likes crusty milk)
+- Wipe the frothing wand with a damp rag to remove milk residue

-- Wipe the exterior of your espresso maker to make it look pretty
+- Wipe down the exterior of your espresso maker

-Note: Never use dish detergent on your espresso maker as it will leave behind residue that will harm the taste of your espresso.
+IMPORTANT: Never use dish detergent on your espresso maker, as it will leave behind residue that will ruin the taste of your espresso.

-- Start by removing your portafilter’s filter basket and replacing it with a blind basket (a filter basket with no holes)
+- Remove your portafilter’s filter basket and replace it with a blind basket (a filter basket with no holes)

 - Place ½ teaspoon of designated backflush cleaner or white vinegar into the basket

-- Leave pump running about 20 seconds.
-When you hear the pump go quiet, it means the necessary pressure has built and you can turn off the pump
+- Leave the pump running for about 20 seconds; when you hear the pump go quiet, it means the necessary pressure has built up and you can turn off the pump

-- Next you will hear the sound of fast moving water as the cleaner is forced up the brew group, through the 3 way valve and emptied into the drip tray.
+- You will hear the sound of fast moving water as the cleaner is forced up the brew group, through the 3 way valve, and emptied into the drip tray

-- Sweet!
-You've backflushed!
-But you are not quite done, you must repeat this process sans cleaner several more times until the water that is dispensed into the drip tray runs clear, letting you know that the cleaning agent has been removed from your espresso maker.
+- This process must be repeated sans cleaner several more time until the water dispensed into the drip tray runs clear, indicating that the cleaning agent has been completely removed from your espresso maker

 IMPORTANT: Not all espresso makers that utilize a 3-way solenoid valve require backflushing.
 Please refer to the user manual before you perform a backflush to avoid damaging your machine.